The Four Learning Cycles

-In Kinder 1 (K1) and Kinder 2 (K2), sections are conducted almost entirely in the target language, with the exception of three periods a week in English (approximately 2 hours total) which include instruction delivered in English for language arts, fine arts and music.
+In Kinder 1 (K1) and Kinder 2 (K2), learning is almost entirely in the target language with the exception of three periods a week in English (approximately 2 hours total) which include instruction delivered in English for language arts, fine arts, and music.

-In 1st and 2nd grades, the students spend 70-80% of the school week solidify their knowledge-base in the target language.
+In Grades 1 and 2, learners spend 70-80% of the school week solidifying their knowledge-base in the target language.
 Students also begin transferring their target language literacy skills and knowledge to the English language.
 Learning through the medium of English increases to eight periods each week focusing on English language and literacy skills, music, art, and science-based global projects (iSTEAM).
-All subjects, including math and science, continue to be studied in the target language of French, Mandarin or Spanish.
+All subjects, including math and science, continue to be studied in the target language of French, Chinese, or Spanish.

-In grades 3, 4 and 5, students expand their study of both the target language and English.
-Students become truly bilingual at this stage, and are also introduced to a third language which can be studied an hour a week through grade 5 and continued through middle school.
+In Grades 3, 4 and 5, students expand their study of both the target language and English.
+Students become truly bilingual at this stage, and may also be introduced to a third language that can be studied in an optional, after-school program in Grades 3, 4, and 5, with the option to continue that language of instruction in the Middle Years Programme (Grades 6, 7, and 8).
 Instruction in English accounts for approximately half of the time spent in class.
-The learning of science, social studies and math in English complements and augments the instruction of these subjects in the target language.
-There are approximately 19-21 periods in the target language each week, 13-15 periods in English, and 1 period in the 3rd language.
+The learning of science, social studies, and math in English complements and augments the instruction of these subjects in the target language.
+There are approximately 19-21 periods in the target language each week, and 14-16 periods in English.

-ISD’s Middle School is an authorized International Baccalaureate (IB) School implementing the Middle Years Programme (MYP) in grades 6, 7 and 8.
-During this cycle, students in MYP continue to develop the academic, technological, social emotional and ethical skills that will allow them to succeed in high school, college and beyond.
+ISDenver’s Middle School is an authorized International Baccalaureate (IB) School implementing the Middle Years Programme (MYP) in grades 6, 7, and 8.
+During this cycle, MYP learners continue to develop the academic, technological, social emotional, and ethical skills that prepare them to succeed in high school, college, and beyond.
 A strong set of values is consistently woven throughout the middle school academics, building critical thinkers and responsible global citizens.